Galicarnax/cpp-tutorial/README.md

  int x;
 ```
 is a declaration, similar to the function `int foo();` above.
 In fact,
 it is a definition.
-When the compiler sees such expression, it will
+When the compiler sees such statement, it will
 *allocate memory* for that object.
 Moreover, if in global scope, it
 *will initialize* the object with the default value of 0.
 In other
 words, in global scope the above statement is equivalent to: